-In accordance with regulation 6(c), the fund was also applied to administration expenses.
+In accordance with regulation 6(c), the Fund was also applied to administrative expenses.

-The fund accounts for the year ended 30 June 2022 have been audited by the Auditor General's Department.
+The Fund accounts for the year ended 30 June 2023 have been audited by the Auditor General's Department.
 The audited financial statements and audit report are attached.